-We refer to the above matter and have pleasure in submitting our preferred Masterplan (along with the two alternative options) for Council's consideration.
+We refer to the above matter and have pleasure in submitting our preferred Masterplan (along with the two alternative options) for Council's consideration, refer Appendix A. Premise Engineering have also prepared high level cost estimates to deliver Area 'A' overall, as well as the agricultural components proposed within Area 'A' provided for reference as Appendices B & C respectively.
 We provide the following advice and information to assist Council when considering these documents.

-1.0 Background
+1 Background

 In recent years, Etheridge Shire Council has been investigating the potential to develop the Gilbert River area as a major irrigated agricultural precinct.
-There is the potential that the area will yield up to 40,000 hectares of land suitable for irrigated production of a range of crop, including cotton, legumes and grains.
+There is the potential that the area will yield up to 40,000 has of land suitable for irrigated production of a range of crop, including cotton, legumes and grains.